RaVeR76/My-Vinyl-Answer/README.md

 This will hopefully eliminate the chance of deleting a vinyl by accident or mistake.
 Again once the user has completed their vinyl deletion, I will redirect them back to their **My Vinyl** page where their deleted vinyl has been removed and also removed from the database.

 * **Implementation**
+Very similar to the above and the above above ha ha.
+Just like the edit button the delete button is hidden behind the vinyl collapsible.
+When the user clicks on the the vinyl, it opens up displaying the vinyl info and the two buttons.
+When the user selects the delete button, the ```confirm_modal()``` function is called for which opens up a confirmation modal which double checks the user want to delete that specific vinyl.
+I passed the user and the vinyl to the modal so that I could ask the user personally and emphasize the vinyl name to them as well before the continue on with the deletion.
+The user can cancel at this point were they will be be redirected back to their vinyl colletion through the ```my_vinyls()``` function.
+If the user continues on and presses the delete button in the confirmation modal then the ```delete_vinyl()``` function kicks in.
+The vinyl id is passed into the function for some unadulterated and never to be seen again deletion.
+The vinyl document is removed from the database and wee flashy mcflash magically appears again.
+Just so you know, I added the wee close down x in the corner as you can probably tell the flashes were getting on my nerves will testing and testing bits of code over again and again and again.
+So that needed to have an option to close down ha ha !
+Once deleted the user gets directed to the their vinyl collection again or if admin, they get directed to their vinyl list and therefore the admin all vinyl collection.
+Again, I am happy with overall delete vinyl functionality and this is the *DELETE* functionality for the user therefore covered.

 * **Test**